espresso-cash/brij-partner-sdk-js/README.md

 ### Accepting and Completing the Off-Ramp Order

-Similar to On-Ramp order, once you’re ready to proceed, you should accept it and specify the crypto wallet address and and external ID:
+Similar to On-Ramp order, once you’re ready to proceed, you should accept it and specify the crypto wallet address and external ID:

 ```Javascript
 await client.acceptOffRampOrder({